1npo/nwsc/README.md

 ## Features
 - Retrieve data from every* available NWS API endpoint [(see Endpoint Coverage section)](#endpoint-coverage)
 - Explore the data with a pretty [Textual](https://textual.textualize.io) interface
+- Print [Rich](https://rich.readthedocs.io/en/latest/) tables to the terminal
-- Output weather strings that can be piped to other tools (such as [i3status](https://i3wm.org/i3status/))
+- Print weather strings that can be piped to other tools (such as [i3status](https://i3wm.org/i3status/))
 - Export data to various repositories for analytics or reporting:
   - CSV
   - SQLite
   - Postgres
   - Delta/Spark
   - JSON

 ## Demos
 - [ ] Add GIFs and PNGs here

 ## Installation
 ### Dependencies
 - [`requests-cache`](https://github.com/requests-cache/requests-cache)